projectatomic/atomic-enterprise-training/eap-latest-setup.md

 specified that the router should land in the "infra" region, we know that its Docker container is on the master.
 Log in there as `root`.

-We can use `osc exec` to get a bash interactive shell inside the running router container.
+We can use `oc exec` to get a bash interactive shell inside the running router container.
 The following command will do that for us:

     oc exec -it -p $(oc get pods | grep router | awk '{print $1}' | head -n 1) /bin/bash